getsentry/rfcs/text/0073-usage-of-transaction-types.md

 ## Option 5: Add Origin to Trace Context and Span<a name="option-5"></a>

-Add a `origin` property to the [span interface](https://develop.sentry.dev/sdk/event-payloads/span/), so both transactions and spans get the benefit of it.
-The SDK sets this property, and it's not exposed to the user to avoid high cardinality.
+Add a `origin` property to the [trace context](https://develop.sentry.dev/sdk/event-payloads/contexts/#trace-context) and [span](https://develop.sentry.dev/sdk/event-payloads/span/), so both transactions and spans get the benefit of it.
+The SDKs set this property, and it's not exposed to the user to avoid high cardinality.

 The property is optional and of type str.
-The RFCs goal isn't to align on the following definition.
-This will be done in a PR to the develop docs.
-Examples:
+Possible examples (The exact definition will be done in a PR to the develop docs):

 - `manual`
 - `auto`